BlueWebNodes/bluewebnodes.github.io/_posts/support/2025-6-1-css-javascript-libraries.md

 <li><strong><a href="https://threejs.org/" target="_blank">Three.js</a>: </strong> A powerful 3D animation engine for the web, ideal for games, data visualization, and immersive interfaces.
 It can be combined with GSAP for interactive 3D experiences.</li>
 </ul>

+These animation libraries are powerful and feature-rich, and I’m still exploring and learning them.
+Popular libraries and frameworks also have large, active communities that offer extensive documentation, tutorials, and ongoing support—making it easier to solve problems and stay current with best practices.
+Let’s learn them together and create more beautiful and responsive websites.